Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 3. The display shall show the different options for the user interface.
 4. The display shall show the correct operations based on the user input.

 The Display is responsible for showing the PWM and TACH signals to the user and the menus needed to operate the device.
 This also includes the code responsible for making this happen.
-Even though the microcontroller is techanically responsible for this on a component level, this subsystem will include this for the sake of dividing work up appropriately.
+Even though the microcontroller is technically responsible for this on a component level, this subsystem will include this for the sake of dividing work up appropriately.

 Below describes the interfaces between the Display subsystem and the other subsystems:
 1. Microcontroller
-   - The Microcontroller subsystem will send graphical information to the Display subsytem through a serial connection.
+   - The Microcontroller subsystem will send graphical information to the Display subsystem through a serial connection.
 2. Power
-   - The Display subsystem will also recieve an input power signal from the Power subsystem.
+   - The Display subsystem will also receive an input power signal from the Power subsystem.
 3. PCB
     - The PCB subsystem will distribute the input power signal from the Power subsystem to the Display subsystem.
 The Display subsystem is connected to the PCB subsystem by a physical connection.